pcolby/lcoveralls/README.md

 https://raw.githubusercontent.com/pcolby/lcoveralls/master/doc/diagrams/data-flow.png
 "Data flow from source code, through gcc, lcov, and lcoveralls to coveralls.io")

-The benefit of using LCOV's tracefiles is two-fold:
+The benefit of using LCOV's tracefiles (aka *.info files) is two-fold:

 1. LCOV's inclusion / exclusion logic is well proven, and time tested - no need to reinvent that wheel; and